anirudh-modi/JS-essentials/ES2015/Arrays/staticMethods.md

-# Static methods to create new Array
+# Static Methods to Create New Array

 Prior ES6, there were two of creating a new array, one using the array literal `[]`, the second was using the `Array` constructor.
 Creating an array using the `Array` constructor has been a little less intuitive.